 - As a result of his public denouncements of prominent Americans as Communists, the US Senate condemns Senator Joseph McCarthy for "conduct that tends to bring the Senate into dishonor and disrepute"

 - Salk polio vaccine given to children.
-US Supreme Court strikes down "separate but equal" racial segregation in public schools.
+US Supreme Court strikes down "separate but equal" racial segregation in public schools with Brown vs Board of Education, Topeka.
+(Begun by father of 3rd grader Linda Brown in 1950.).

 - While Salem's Douglas McKay is Secretary the Interior, the Western Oregon Indian Termination Act ends recognition of the Grand Ronde tribe as a nation.